AjNavneet/Polyp-Segmentation-UNet-Colonoscopy-Images/readme.md

 ## Aim

-To implement polyp recognition and segmentation for colonoscopy images.
+To implement polyp recognition and segmentation for colonoscopy images using UNet++ model.

 ---